ev3dev/brickstrap/README.md

 Board Configuration Files
 -------------------------

-Currently, only `ev3dev-jessie` is being developed, so use it as a reference.
+Currently, only `*-ev3dev-jessie` are being developed, so use them as a reference.
-There is a `brickstrap-nb` script for creating new board files, but it is not maintained, so just copy `ev3dev-jessie` instead.
+There is a `brickstrap-nb` script for creating new board files, but it is not maintained, so just copy one of the `*-ev3dev-jessie` directories instead.

 __Note:__ brickstrap will look for a board configuration directory in the current working directory and then in the directory where `brickstrap.sh` is located.